avl/arcshift/README.md

 can execute `drop_payload(item)`.

 This is in fact a pattern that is worth remembering.
-After reducing a refcount on a reference counted pointer, you do no longer have access to the pointee.
+After reducing a refcount on a reference counted pointer, the pointer is completely invalid and must not be touched again!

 ### Lock-free bug example #2